Practice Deny with Flashcards, Spelling and Quizzes

 The verb 'deny' has its etymology rooted in Old French and Latin.
 It comes from the Old French word 'denier,' which means 'to deny' or 'to refuse.'
 This word, in turn, is derived from the Latin word 'denegare,' where 'de' means 'away' or 'down from,' and 'negare' means 'to say no' or 'to deny.'
 Therefore, the etymology of 'deny' conveys the idea of refusing or saying no to something, whether it be admitting, acknowledging, accepting, or granting a request or statement.
 The word 'deny' has maintained its connection to the concept of rejection or refusal, reflecting its historical origins in both Old French and Latin, where it was used to describe the act of refusing to affirm or accept something.

-Quiz: Find the meaning of deny
+Find the correct meaning of the verb deny:

 Try Again!